Welcome to TA: Kingdoms |

 The enormous store of magical knowledge accumulated by the Kandrans was lost.And as hamlets grew into villages, and villages into towns, there developed a new faith: a belief in the essential rightness of things as they were.
 If something was a certain way, that was the way it was meant to be.

-The healing of Darien took thousands of years.
+The New Darien The healing of Darien took thousands of years.
 The newly emerged tribes had adopted a new calendar, starting with the day of the Great Calamity as Day One.
 And so we know today that agriculture became possible again in Darien towards the close of the First Millennium; that the Second Millennium ushered in the appearance of numerous new species of flora and fauna; and that by the end of the Third Millennium,most of Darien’s scars had overgrown with lush fields and forests.
 By the middle of the Fourth Millennium, nearly all of the tribes inhabiting Darien had reestablished contact with one another.
 This spurred progress, and many areas of knowledge grew by leaps and bounds, not least because finally the various surviving crumbs of Kandran knowledge became available to all.

 However, one area of Kandran knowledge was left untouched.
 Of course it had to be the most important matter of them all: Kandran magic.
 To the creators of Darien’s new civilization, magic was a Pandora’s box of misfortune that would devour anyone who dared open it.